Mizux/bazel-proto/bazel/README.md

 ref: https://docs.docker.com/buildx/working-with-buildx/

 On you enable qemu support (see above), you can list available platform using:

 ```sh
 docker buildx ls
 ```
-Then you can build a docker image using one of the available platform
+Then you can build a docker image using one of the available platform:

 ```sh
 docker buildx build --platform linux/arm64 ...
 ```